-While reading ability and becoming a fluent reader is essential, many children never acquire this skill.
+While becoming a fluent reader is essential, many children never acquire this skill.

 According to Dr. Reid Lyon, approximately 20 to 30 percent of school-age children have difficulties learning to read.
 About 15 million youngsters in the US do not have access to the wonders of books and other kinds of texts for learning and enjoyment.
 While these estimates are alarming, they are on the conservative side.

 Beginner readers may struggle when they meet new or unfamiliar terms, but typically, decoding becomes easier with repeated practice of reading the text out loud.
 If a child continues to struggle, there may be an underlying difficulty or a physical impairment that does not allow them to hear the sounds or see the letters.

 To read fluently, readers need effective word recognition skills.
 Word recognition can be a considerable obstacle for struggling readers.
 Average readers need to see a word four to 14 times before it becomes a “sight word” they automatically recognize.
 Children with dyslexia may need to see it up to 40+ times.

 Someone can read fluently and still have poor comprehension, which has a clinical term: Specific Reading Comprehension Deficit (SRCD).
 SRCD happens when a child’s decoding skills are more developed than their ability to understand a text.